zserge/zserge.github.io/blog/new-site-generator.md

 	Hello world.
 Today is <% date %>.
 	                     =>   printf 'Hello world.
 Today is '; date

-Statements are now separated with semicolons, which brings some unobvious limitations:
+Statements are now separated with semicolons, which brings some not obvious limitations:

 	This won't work (semicolons after "do" are not allowed):